Homelessness in Our Community

 The following are the key roles of a lead organization:

-Work cross-ministry to develop, implement, coordinate and evaluate the system of care and disrupt systems when needed (Health, Justice, Education, Children’s Services, Seniors and Housing).
+Work cross-ministry to develop, implement, coordinate and evaluate the system of care and disrupt systems when needed (Health, Justice, Education, Children’s Services, Seniors, Community and Social Services).

 Local leadership and decision making.
 The cost savings and efficiency of this approach have been clearly demonstrated, and government support for local autonomy in backbone entity-driven system planning along with the provision of resources and enabling policy is critical.
 Community decisions about community outcomes.